Apollo-AFCL/AFCLEditor/README.md

 This repository contains the implementation of the IDE for the AFCL DSL made with [JetBrains MPS](https://www.jetbrains.com/mps/).
 It allows an easy implementation of workflows, which can be exported to the original [yaml based representation](https://apollowf.github.io/learn.html) for the [Apollo Platform](https://github.com/Apollo-Workflows).

+## Open Project in MPS:

+To open this project within MPS the following steps are necessary:
+1. Check out this repository
+2. Open MPS
+3. Click "Open" and select the root folder of the cloned project.

 ## Build process